Land of the Blindfolded

 Land of the Blindfolded (目隠しの国, Mekakushi no Kuni) is a fantasy shōjo manga by Sakura Tsukuba.
 It was originally published in Japan by Hakusensha in LaLa magazine between 1998 and 2004 and collected in nine tankōbon volumes.
 It is licensed in English by CMX Manga in North America and Chuang Yi in Singapore.
 The series is about three clairvoyant high school students and their relationships.

 Plot

 Kanade Otsuka is a high school girl who sees the future when she touches someone or something.
-Though she is uncomfortable being touched, she refuses to live her life in fear and uses her powers to help those she sees in trouble.
-One day, she meets Arou Naitou, a school mate who can see the past and yet he does not feel he can do anything with his knowledge.
+Although she is uncomfortable being touched, she refuses to live her life in fear and uses her powers to help those she sees in trouble.
+One day, she meets Arou Naitou, a schoolmate who can see the past, yet he does not feel he can do anything with his knowledge.
 They also meet Namiki Masahiro, another student who can also see the future but has more control over his power than Kanade and uses it purely for selfish reasons.

-Kanade, Arou, and Namiki live in a world where society might not accept them if their secret is ever known by people other than their friends.
-On several occasions, people learn about their secret (the school doctor, people from Arou's middle school, family members), with varying results.
-For example, Arou's classmates from middle school react negatively, distressing him, while another classmate tried to use Arou's talent for the benefit of society.